juji-io/datalevin/doc/query.md

 ensure representative samples that are specific to the query and data distribution, we perform sampling by execution under actual query conditions.

-During transaction, each attribute also maintains a representative sample of entity ids that has it.
+Using a background thread, each attribute maintains a representative sample of entity ids that has it.
 This is used when an attribute has no condition constraining it in the query.
 Otherwise, online sampling is performed during query.
 Both use reservoir sampling methods.